Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Introduction

-For example, consider a program with a symbolic branch inside a loop (Figure~\ref{lst:example}).
-For each loop iteration there are two potential paths through the program that DSE needs to explore.
-If the loop has $N$ iterations number of paths amounts to $2^N$.
-Out of the various techniques~\cite{dse_survey, anand08, xie16, postconditioned_se, qi13, underconstrained_se} proposed, \emph{dynamic state merging}~\cite{efficient_state_merging} is considered one of the foundational techniques for mitigating path explosion problem.
-In dynamic symbolic execution engines like KLEE~\cite{klee}, each explored path is associated with a \emph{state} which maintains the values of all symbolic variables, memory, stack and registers at that point in the program.
-Often times multiple paths in a program share very similar program states.
-State merging exploits this observation by merging sufficiently similar states together to reduce the number of paths that need to be explored.
+Unfortunately, DSE suffers from the \textit{path explosion problem}, wherein the number of paths grows exponentially with the number of symbolic branches in the program~\cite{cute, dart}.
+Complex control-flow (\ie code with many branches) is the main contributing factor to path explosion.
+For example, consider this code snippet from GNU oSIP-4.0.0 (\ie \code{libosip})~\cite{gnu-osip} (shorten for brevity) with a symbolic branches inside a loop in Figure~\ref{lst:example}.
+At every iteration of the loop, DSE needs to explore four potential paths through the program.
+If the loop runs for $N$ iterations, the total number of explored paths amounts to $4^N$.
+Out of the various techniques~\cite{dse-survey, anand08, xie16, postconditioned-se, qi13, underconstrained-se} proposed to avoid path explosion problem, \emph{dynamic state merging}~\cite{efficient-state-merging} is considered as one of the foundational approaches.
+In DSE engines like KLEE~\cite{klee}, each explored path is associated with a \emph{state}, which maintains the values of all symbolic variables, memory, stack, and registers at that point in the program.
+Often, multiple paths in a program share very similar program states.
+State merging exploits this observation by merging sufficiently similar states to reduce the number of paths that need to be explored.
 Even though state merging can reduce the number of paths that need to be explored significantly, it still requires calling the SMT solver at symbolic branches.
-At conditional branches where both the {\em true} and {\em false} are feasible, calling the SMT solver to check the path feasibility is an unnecessary overhead in cases where the two forked states get merged.
+At conditional branches where both the {\em true} and {\em false} paths are feasible, calling the SMT solver to check the path feasibility is an unnecessary overhead in cases where the two forked states get merged.
+Therefore, even with dynamic state merging, DSE can still suffer from SMT solver overhead if the program has a lot of symbolic branches.